When I finished my undergraduate degree I was left with no idea what to do next.

 When I found out I had blundered, I took a second and re-thought my plan of attack.
 I did some more research and found there were an enormous amount of word processing programs built specifically for formatting screenplays.

-I purchased one, First Draft.
+I purchased one, Final Draft.
 It is amazing, it essentially does all the tideous formatting for you when you strike the tab button.

 So I reformatted what I had written and I was off.
 I set a lofty goal of writing 10 pages a day (very hard).
 I didn’t necessarily hit my goal but in the span of a month I felt pretty done with my first ever screenplay.